operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

 kube-system   Active    28d
 ```
 ## Using Ansible inside of an Operator
-Now that we have demonstrated using the k8s modules inside of Ansible, we want
+Now that we have demonstrated using the Ansible Kubernetes modules, we want to
-to trigger this Ansible logic when a custom resource changes.
+trigger this Ansible logic when a custom resource changes.
 In the above
 example, we want to map a role to a specific Kubernetes resource that the
 operator will watch.
-This is called the Watches file.
+This mapping is done in a file called `watches.yaml`.

 ### Watches file